vacp2p/vac.dev/docs/vsus.md

 ## P2P

-The P2P R&D Service Unit is a vital part of Vac, specialising in peer-to-peer (P2P) technologies.
-The P2P unit develops [nim-libp2p](https://github.com/status-im/nim-libp2p),
+The P2P service unit develops [nim-libp2p](https://github.com/status-im/nim-libp2p),
-works on improving the [libp2p gossipsub](https://docs.libp2p.io/concepts/pubsub/overview/) protocol, and assists projects with the integration of P2P network layers.
+and works on improving libp2p protocols with a focus on gossipsub.
+We prioritize requests for libp2p protocol improvements and nim-libp2p feature requests originating from IFT projects.

-By conducting in-depth research and proposing improvements to libp2p protocols (focusing on Gossipsub), the P2P unit aims to optimise information sharing and communication within decentralised networks, contributing to the overall robustness and scalability of the P2P layers of IFT projects.
+The P2P unit aims to optimise information sharing and communication within decentralised networks, contributing to the overall robustness and scalability of the P2P layers of IFT projects.
-By focusing on advancing P2P technologies, the P2P unit contributes to the overall improvement and efficiency of decentralised networks, enabling seamless decentralised communication within IFT projects and beyond.

 ## Token Economics (TKE)

-The Vac Token Economics Unit is dedicated to assisting IFT projects in designing their token economies, incentives, and markets.
+The Vac Token Economics unit is dedicated to assisting IFT projects in designing their token economies, incentives, and markets.
 TKE's collaboration with IFT project teams is intensive and occurs on a day-to-day basis, where TKE not only responds to their needs but also proactively drives the conversation forward by suggesting new ideas and strategies based on TKE's research.